quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 The QlogFileSeq schema URI is `urn:ietf:params:qlog:file:sequential`.

-QlogFile extends LogFile using the CDDL unwrap operator (~), which copies the fields presented in {{abstract-logfile}}.
+QlogFileSeq extends LogFile using the CDDL unwrap operator (~), which copies the fields presented in {{abstract-logfile}}.
 Additionally, the required "trace" field contains a singular trace ({{trace}}).
 All qlog events in the file are related to this trace; see {{traceseq}}.